liamwalsh1980/Milestone-Project-1/README.md

 - The Subscribe button needed to be adjusted in size for both small screens and large screens.
 Again, this was to keep in proportion with everything else on the page.

 - The media clips have been repositioned side by side the factsheet for devices from laptop size screens upwards.
 On tablet one media clip is next to the factsheet and the second media clip is below the factsheet.
+One of the last adjustments made was to centre the media clip sitting below the factsheet for better UX.
 On mobile screen sizes the media clips sit below each other and below the factsheet to give the best UX possible.

 [Back to top ⇧](#embrace-autism)